atagliab/BYONIC-PISCES/README.md

 **Project Title:**

-PISCES-BYONIC considers the cycling of the micronutrients cobalt, copper, manganese and zinc as nutrients in the std PISCES framework.
+PISCES-BYONIC considers the cycling of the micronutrients cobalt, copper, manganese and zinc as nutrients in the standard p4z PISCES framework

 **Papers:**